BP Oil Accident Attorneys

 Deepwater Horizon: The Largest Marine Oil Spill in History

 On April 20, 2010 disaster happened in the Gulf of Mexico, just 40 miles off the Louisiana coast.
 While drilling in the BP-operated Macondo Prospect, a series of catastrophic events happen aboard the Deepwater Horizon.
 After methane gas escaped from the nearly-finished well, it found its way to the drilling riser and, eventually, into the rig itself.
-When the explosion was triggered 11 workers on the oil rig lost their lives and 94 survivors were rescued from the sea.
-This tragic loss of life was just the beginning of a three-month-long disaster caused by reckless management on the part of BP.
+When the explosion was triggered, 11 workers on the oil rig lost their lives and 94 survivors were rescued from the sea.
+This tragic loss of life was just the beginning of a three-month-long environmental disaster, the cause of which was traced back to mismanagement on the part of BP and others.

 BP pled guilty to 11 counts of manslaughter, two misdemeanors, and felony count for lying to Congress.
 The company was fined a record-shattering $4.525 billion and the company has reportedly paid billions more in civil and criminal settlements.
 Four years after the explosion and spill, BP was found to be mostly at fault for the incident due to its neglect to practice proper safety standards and maintenance on the Deepwater Horizon.